How to Use Hyperlinks Properly?

 Ever wondered what HTTP stands for?
 Hypertext transfer protocol.
 It is the foundation of the World Wide Web which is basically a bunch of HTML that are linked together using hyperlinks.
 That is the web as we all know it.

 Hyperlinks are magic in hypertext.
-The phrase hypertext and hypermedia was coined by Ted Nelson back in the 1950s and Tim Berners-Lee is known for putting it all together as the World Wide Web back in 1989.
+The phrase hypertext and hypermedia were coined by Ted Nelson back in the 1950s and Tim Berners-Lee is known for putting it all together as the World Wide Web back in 1989.

 A hyperlink is a link label that a user can click on to open another document.
 Traditionally this is visualized with blue underlined text in HTML.
 Internet magic.